 Guide to mental health services in Israel including therapy through kupot cholim, crisis hotlines, PTSD resources, and workplace mental health rights.
 Use when a user needs information about accessing psychiatric or psychological care, finding subsidized therapy, understanding the 2015 mental health reform, using crisis lines like ERAN (1201) or Natal, or navigating PTSD recognition through Bituach Leumi.
 Covers CBT, EMDR, private therapy costs, and employee mental health days.
 Do NOT use for clinical diagnosis or medication recommendations.

-Trust score 76/100 (Trusted) · 38+ installs · MIT license
+Trust score 86/100 (Trusted) · 48+ installs · MIT license

 Mental health demand in Israel surged 40% following the events of October 2023, with over 500,000 Israelis actively seeking therapy.
 Yet the average wait time for a subsidized psychologist through kupot cholim exceeds 3 months, and many residents are unaware that the Mental Health Reform (2015) guarantees access to psychotherapy as part of the national health basket.
 With 4 kupot cholim each offering different provider networks, copay structures, and specialized PTSD programs, navigating the system is overwhelming.
 This skill provides structured guidance on therapy access, crisis resources, insurance entitlements, and culturally adapted mental health support.

-npx skills-il add skills-il/health-services --skill israeli-mental-health-navigator -a claude-codeHow do I get a referral to a subsidized psychologist through Maccabi kupat cholim?
+npx skills-il add skills-il/health-services@v1.2.0-israeli-mental-health-navigator --skill israeli-mental-health-navigator -a claude-codeHow do I get a referral to a subsidized psychologist through Maccabi kupat cholim?
 What is the copay and how many sessions under the Mental Health Reform?

 What are all the mental health crisis hotlines available in Israel?
 Which ones offer chat support and which operate 24/7?